c-ola/website/content/writeups/only-builtins/index.md

         exit(1)
 ```

-I reads input, then writes it to `<tmpdir>/main.c` if the input matches the regex, and runs it.
+It reads input, then writes it to `<tmpdir>/main.c` if the input matches the regex, and runs it.

 The file's gonna look like something like the following if it matches:
 ```c